Head of Content

 If you've been made redundant after your mortgage offer, this can be a cause for concern.
 Lenders will closely analyse your situation and may decline your mortgage application.
 Most lenders have stricter lending criteria to ensure less chance of the loan defaulting.

-You must be open and honest about your change in financial circumstances.
+You must be honest about your change in financial circumstances.
 Get in touch with your mortgage broker or lender as soon as possible to discuss what options are available.

-If you decide to continue with your mortgage application, maybe because you feel that your redundancy is temporary, lenders will ask you for documentation of your unemployment.
-You might be asked to provide evidence of how long you expect to remain unemployed and proof of ongoing job seeking.
+If you decide to continue with your application, maybe because you feel that your redundancy is temporary, lenders will ask you for documentation of your unemployment.
+You might be asked for evidence of how long you expect to remain unemployed and proof of ongoing job seeking or any employment offers you may have received.

 If you fail to keep up mortgage payments, you could lose your home in a worst-case scenario.
-If you have been made redundant, you may be worried about how to pay your mortgage or other bills.
+If you have been made redundant, you may be worried about this very scenario.

 You can take steps to reduce the impact on your personal situation.
-Here are a few ideas to consider:
+Here are tips to consider:

 -